woshilaiceshide/scala-web-repl/README.md

 ## TODO
-I'll write some utilities to help introspection for applications based on akka, spray and play.
+* I'll write some utilities to help introspection for applications based on akka, spray and play.
 Any interested guy is appreciated.

+* How to authenticate clients?

+* How to forbid `'System.exit(-1)'`, or more sophisticated restrictions?

 ## Enjoy It
 Any feedback is expected.